Gaspar de Portolá

-Don Gaspar de Portolá y Rovira (January 1, 1716 – October 10, 1786) was a Spanish Army officer and colonial administrator who served as the first governor of the Californias from 1767 to 1770.
+Don Gaspar de Portolá y Rovira (/es/ gas-PAR de por-to-LA i ro-BI-ra) was a Spanish Army officer and colonial administrator who served as the first governor of the Californias from 1767 to 1770.
 Born in Catalonia into an aristocratic family, he is best known for leading the Portolá expedition into California, which laid the foundations of Spanish rule in the region Californian cities like San Diego and Monterey, and bestowed names to geographic features throughout California, many of which are still in use.

 Early life

 Monument to Portolá in Balaguer, Catalonia.

 Gaspar de Portolá y Rovira was born on January 1, 1716 in Os de Balaguer, Catalonia, into a family of minor Catalan nobility.
 After he came of age, Portolá joined the Spanish Army, being commissioned as an ensign in 1734 and a lieutenant in 1743.
 He saw service in Italy during the War of the Austrian Succession and participated in the Spanish invasion of Portugal during the Fantastic War.
 Following the expulsion of the Jesuits from the Spanish Empire, Portolá was tasked with removing the Jesuits from Spanish missions in Baja California.
 He then ensured the missions were turned over to the Franciscans and later to the Dominicans.